artrugh/sitecore/CustomerDataPlatform/1_intro.md

 #### Sitecore Personalize Process:

 1. Experimentation:
-    - Create controlled and random experiments to improve:
+    - Create controlled and random experiments variants to improve:
         - clicks.
         - purchases.
         - website metrics.
+    - Add goals to the experiements to align changes with the outcomes important to yor business.
+    - View inbuilt analytics to track the progress of your experiments within the tool.

 2. Decisioning:
     - Rules and predictive analytics to make smart decisions: